 Try an experiment!

-Face to face activity, online (the teacher can do the experiment in a live lesson and the children can do the rest of the activity their parents and present in an online lesson).
-Individual and group work.
+Online, face-to-face activity (the teacher can experiment in a live lesson, and the children can do the rest of the activity their parents present in an online lesson)—individual and group work.

 Here’s a difficult question: How does water pollution work?
 How can we know the water is polluted?